Underwood-Inc/rituals/docs/COMING_SOON_RITUALS.md

-# Coming Soon: Advanced Multi-Totem Rituals
+# Coming Soon: Advanced Multi-Rituals

 This document outlines the planned advanced ritual system that will be added in future updates.
 These rituals will require specific multi-totem patterns and specialized catalysts to create powerful custom enchantment and crafting effects.